 - gambling winnings.
 Whenever you gamble at a casino or win the lottery and receive a tax form for your winnings, that information is sent to the tax authorities.
-Since the form typically only contains the amount you won, save copies and records of any gambling losses. - Pretirement distributions.
-Take note of any distributions from your retirement accounts, note the type of account, and the date it was distributed.
-You will receive Form 1099s for the distributions and need to be prepared to make estimated tax payments on a timely basis or prepare to pay potential penalties.
-Depending on your age and the type of retirement account, a number of tax surprises could occur if not properly recorded.
+Since the form typically only contains the amount you won, save copies and records of any gambling losses. - Properly recorded.
 This includes early withdrawal penalties and income tax on the withdrawals. - Gifts over \$19,000.
 If you provide gifts in excess of \$19,000 (\$38,000 for a couple) to any one person during the year, you must fill out a gift tax return.